bvibber/mtpng/readme.md

 Note that unoptimized debug builds are about 25x slower than optimized release builds.
 Always run with `--release`!

-As of September 5, 2018 with Rust 1.28.0, single-threaded performance is ~20% faster than gdk-pixbuf + libpng on the test images in the samples folder, but ~20% slower than php + gd + libpng saving the same images.
+As of September 6, 2018 with Rust 1.28.0, single-threaded performance on Linux x86_64 is ~10% slower than libpng saving the same dual-4K screenshot sample image, and about 10% faster than libpng on macOS x86_64.
+Using multiple threads consistently beats libpng by a lot, and scales reasonably well at least to 8 physical cores.

 Compression is a bit better than libpng with the dual-4K screenshot, and a bit worse on the arch photo.

-Scaling is pretty good up to 8 physical cores.

 Times for re-encoding the dual-4K screenshot at default options: